itissid/privyloci/README.md

 The bigger idea is to build a foundational document rethinking the problem and core algorithms to enable such things.
 FOSS, Privacy Minded Institutional and Hackivist support is 100% welcome.

-# What PrivyLoci is not?
+# What PrivyLoci's Demo is not?
-- In this demo I am not solving for accurate private GPS positioning.
-But this is entirely possible and pivotal to gaining complete privacy.
+- In this demo I am not solving for accurate GPS positioning(this happens using a combination of one or more of AGPS, Wifi/BLE databases[6]).
+Accurate GPS positioning is entirely possible to do privately and what would come as a future feature.
 At the moment I do use Google's Fused Location Provider[6] to demo.
-- It is not an app to replace location infrastructure/services like those that use a combination of one or more of AGPS, Wifi/BLE databases[6].
-Though building open but private Wifi/BLE networks and is possible[5] it is not the only way to provide accurate inference[12][11].
+- Though building open but private Wifi/BLE networks and is possible[5] it is not the only way to provide accurate inference[12][11].
 - It is not an app to replace other location centric apps.
 On the contrary it empowers more of them to be created.

 # Introduction